-The laws governing the legal use, storage and carrying of firearms are constantly changing.
-Below are the applicable laws in the State of Iowa as of October 30, 2012.
+The laws governing the transporting of firearms in Iowa are constantly changing.
+Below are the applicable laws in the State of Iowa as of February 11, 2015.
 The below information is designed to be a guide and not the final word.
 If you have specific questions, please refer to the Iowa State Police Web Site.
-Another great resource is the Iowa Firearms Coalition, a non-partisan group dedicated to preserving the gun rights of Iowans.
+Another great resource is the Iowa Gun Owners, a non-partisan group dedicated to preserving the gun rights of Iowans.

 With a valid Iowa permit or out of state permit the State of Iowa honors: You may carry a loaded handgun, rifle or shotgun in a motor vehicle; however this does not apply to snowmobiles or all-terrain vehicles (see Iowa Department of Natural Resources: Iowa Hunting Laws and Weapons Permit Applicability)

 Legally Transporting Handguns, Rifles and Shotguns in Motor Vehicles Without a Permit to Carry

 You may still transport firearms in Iowa without a permit under existing Iowa and federal law.
 Under Iowa Code §724.4, you can either carry or transport an unloaded pistol or revolver in a vehicle inside a closed and fastened container or securely wrapped package which is too large to be concealed on the person, or you can transport an unloaded pistol or revolver inside a cargo or luggage compartment where it will not be readily accessible to any person riding in the vehicle.
 In other words, if you have a cargo or luggage compartment which is not accessible by anyone in the vehicle, such as a trunk, the handgun simply has to be unloaded.